 The form of government, the Republic (Res Publica – literally “public thing” or “thing of the public”), and the law all worked together to create a city in which marvellous inventions of engineering and communication were developed.
-It was in this fertile environment that Via Appia was built, along with the sewage system of the Cloaca Maxima, supported by an increasing flux of commerce and trade.
+It was in this fertile environment that Via Appia was built, along with the sewage system of the Cloaca Maxima, supported by an increased flux of commerce and trade.
 The Eternal City became a crossroad of commodities, people, and ideas, growing quickly and developing its political and religious heart, the Roman Forum.
 It is exactly in the heart of the city that the Roman Forum, Palatine Hill & Colosseum Tour of Through Eternity unwinds, while our passionate guides will reconstruct the political and religious dynamics of the time, along with scenes from daily life and collective rituals.

 The Romans, in fact, took part individually in public affairs by participating in assemblies and electing their members to political offices.
 The Republic wrote and published laws that regulated the access to public offices, town festivals, patrimonies, private property, and many other aspects of the public and private lives of citizens.
 Through politics and the rule of law, the city of Rome became a myth, as with every myth, was immortalised and imitated in the following centuries by all those who used it to vindicate the ideals of freedom and democracy.